tan-ce/pts-multi/README.md

 pts-shell <path to application>
 ```

 At any time to request the daemon to launch the given application.
+Note that pts-shell does NOT need (and, in fact, should not) be run from a root shell.

 ## pts-exec and pts-wrap
 (a.k.a. non-daemon usage)